 Soon enough, hell is unleashed, the evil dead invade their bodies and the film goes terrifically over-the-top with inspired horror sequences, none of which, importantly, included any CGI, lengthening the shoot but adding heightened realism.
 And that’s basically it for Evil Dead.

 It must be said that the horror sequences in Evil Dead are genuine fun, if you can stomach the gore.
-Two set pieces, involving a chainsaw that severs an arm (another nod to the original) and a nail gunning, are superbly macabre.
+Two set pieces, involving a chainsaw that severs an arm (another nod to the original) and a nail gunning, are delightfully macabre.
 And the final confrontation, set in a pool of blood and mud, as the sky rains blood rather than water, is gorgeously photographed.

 But ultimately the picture struggles to find its own identity, and doesn’t quite pull it off.
 We’re keenly aware it’s a nod to a better movie and its characters never come to life—they are generic and interchangeable and in the picture for one reason: to have their bodies invaded, mutilated and reanimated.
 Not that this wasn’t the case with Raimi’s picture, but the attempt here to flesh out the drama is half-hearted.